Strict independence: Introduction and preliminaries

 Informally, we call a set of elements (tuples) \emph{strictly independent }if every collection of indiscernible sequences starting with these elements may be assumed mutually indiscernible.
 More precisely, a set $\left\{ a_{i}\right\} $ is called strictly independent if for any collection of indiscernible sequences $I_{i}$ where $I_{i}$ starts with $a_{i}$, there exist $I'_{i}$ of the same type as $I_{i}$ starting with $a_{i}$ such that $I'_{i}$ is indiscernible over $I'_{\neq i}$.
 See Definition \ref{def:strictind}.

 Strict non-forking is the forking notion (that is, the extensible notion) that corresponds to the symmetrization of usual forking.
 That is, $\tp\left(a/Ab\right)$ is a strictly non-forking extension of $\tp\left(a/A\right)$ if for every $B$ containing $Ab$ there is $a'\equiv_{Ab}a$ such that $a'\ind_{A}B$ and $B\ind_{A}^{d}a'$.
 See Definition \ref{def:strictnonfork}.
-One can easily define strict non-forking and strict Morley sequences as usual based on this notion, see Definition \ref{def:strictMorley}.
+One can easily define strict non-forking and strict Morley sequences as usual based on this notion, Definition \ref{def:strictMorley}.

 As mentioned above, one central notion in our paper is that of a witness.
-An indiscernible (or just 1-indiscernible){} sequence $I$ is called a witness for $a\in I$ if for any formula $\varphi(x,a)$, whenever $\varphi(x,a)$ divides, $I$ witnesses it (see Definition \ref{def:witness}).
-Recall that ``Kim's Lemma'' in our context states that a strict Morley sequence is a witness.
+An indiscernible (or just 1-indiscernible){} sequence $I$ is called a witness for $a\in I$ if for any formula $\varphi(x,a)$, whenever $\varphi(x,a)$ divides, $I$ witnesses it (see Definition \ref{def:witness}). ``Kim's Lemma'' states that in a dependent theory a strict Morley sequence is a witness.
 That is, one can think of strict non-forking as a technical tool that gives rise to witnesses.
 The first result in this paper is Lemma \ref{lem:main lemma}, a simple, but an incredibly useful observation that in a sense ``reverses the roles'' and allows to use witnesses in order to ``test'' for strict non-forking.
 This result confirms the tight connection between the concepts of strict non-forking and witnesses: one can use either one in order to draw conclusions on the other.

-Shelah's Lemma states that a strictly non-forking sequence is also strictly independent.
+``Shelah's Lemma'' says that in a dependent theory a strictly non-forking sequence is also strictly independent.
 Since one of these notions depends on the order, and the other does not, we can not expect the converse to hold.
-Nevertheless, we prove (Theorem \ref{thm:Main}) that tuples $a,b$ are strictly independent{} (a symmetric notion) over an extension base $A$ if and only if $\tp\left(a/Ab\right)$ is a strictly non-forking extension of $\tp\left(a/A\right)$ if and only if $\tp\left(b/Aa\right)$ is a strictly non-forking extension of $\tp\left(b/A\right)$.
-In particular, we conclude that strict non-forking is symmetric over extension bases.
+Nevertheless, we prove (Theorem \ref{thm:Main}) that in a resilient theory tuples $a,b$ are strictly independent{} (a symmetric notion) over an extension base $A$ if and only if $\tp\left(a/Ab\right)$ is a strictly non-forking extension of $\tp\left(a/A\right)$ if and only if $\tp\left(b/Aa\right)$ is a strictly non-forking extension of $\tp\left(b/A\right)$.
+In particular, we conclude that in resilient theories strict non-forking is symmetric over extension bases.
+We also strengthen ``Kim's Lemma'' by generalizing it to resilient theories (Corollary \ref{cor:strict morley are witnesses in resilient}).